 UNDERGRADUATE Integrated Advertising Workshops:

-In these advertising workshops I offer college students more than an introduction into the creative world of advertising.
-Students are taught how to come up with compelling, persuasive and creative ideas with an emphasis on Art Direction and Visual Thinking.
+In these advertising workshops, I offer college students more than an introduction to the creative world of advertising.
+Students are taught how to come up with compelling, persuasive, and creative ideas with an emphasis on Art Direction and Visual Thinking.

 Students work on integrated projects as art directors, both conceptually and through craft, and also how to best use their strengths and interests from other visual fields such as Design, Photography, Illustration, Motion, and Typography and apply toward advertising.
 Students will learn to expand strong campaign ideas via web, social media, video, tv, ambient, event, guerilla--every medium and find the best fit for the idea.